 TRICARE has three regional claims offices that can be contacted for information about healthcare benefits, including benefits for mental health and substance abuse services.

-The Deployment Health Clinical Center Web site offers a list of resources for service members and their families and a link to the Department of Defense Mental Health Self-Assessment Program (alcohol and mental health screening).
+The Psychological Health Center of Excellence website offers a list of resources for service members and their families and a link to the Department of Defense Mental Health Self-Assessment Program (alcohol and mental health screening).

 Department of Veterans Affairs

 The official Web site for the Department of Veterans Affairs offers information about benefits for returning veterans, those who have lost a loved one, health insurance information and facility locator to help find the closest VA Medical Center and the services it offers.

 Vet Centers provide readjustment counseling and outreach services to all veterans who served in any combat zone.
 Services are also available for their family members for military-related issues.
 Veterans have earned these benefits through their service and all are provided at no cost to the veteran or family.
 The 207 community based Vet Centers are located in all fifty states, District of Columbia, Guam, Puerto Rico and the US Virgin Islands.
 Use this link to locate your closest Vet Center.

 A Military OneSource consultant can provide a brief assessment and referral to mental health professionals across the country for six free counseling sessions.